 Halloween at home.

-Skip going out altogether and have Halloween fun at home with these fun printable games.
+Skip going out altogether and have Halloween fun at home.
 You can have a scavenger hunt, play a trick or treat game, or go on a silly monster egg hunt.
 All are family-friendly and have the added comfort for your kiddo to be in their own home!

 Have a costume party with their friends during the day.
 It can get scary seeing strangers hidden behind masks, but if it’s someone they know, then it will be easier to see that it’s just pretend.

 Give them a Halloween basket similar to an Easter basket.
 This way, they don’t miss out on all the goodies!
 You could even set up the scavenger hunt from above for them to spend time searching for it.

 Have grandparents or other family members over for festive games and activities!
 Bobbing for apples, playing hide and seek, and carving pumpkins are fun ways to enjoy the season without any scarier aspects.